Bifurcated Impact of Neutrino Fast Flavor Conversion on Core-collapse Supernovae Informed by Multi-angle Neutrino Radiation Hydrodynamics

 In this {\em Letter}, we present a suite of CCSN simulations with the multi-angle neutrino transport to address this issue unequivocally.
 We deploy our Boltzmann radiation hydrodynamics code that implements a FFC subgrid model, the first ever attempt of that kind.
 The occurrence of FFC is judged directly from the angular distributions obtained in the simulations, and the resultant neutrino flavor states are determined through quantum-kinetically motivated prescriptions \cite{Nagakura2019ApJ...886..139N,Zaizen2023PhRvD.107j3022Z}, which are implemented through the Bhatnagar-Gross-Krook (BGK) relaxation scheme \cite{Bhatnagar1954PhRv...94..511B,Nagakura2024PhRvD.109h3013N}.
 This extended framework of neutrino transport has been thoroughly validated in our previous work \cite{Akaho2025PhRvD.112d3015A}.
 Our simulations encompass both successful and failed explosions, spanning a range of progenitor models and three different nuclear equations of state (EOSs).
 We demonstrate that FFC has a bifurcated impact on the CCSN explosion and elucidate the underlying physical mechanisms responsible for this bifurcation.

 {\em Numerical Setup.}--- We utilize our general relativistic Boltzmann radiation hydrodynamics code \cite{Nagakura2014ApJS..214...16N,Nagakura2017ApJS..229...42N,Nagakura2019ApJ...878..160N,Akaho2021ApJ...909..210A,Akaho2023ApJ...944...60A}, which solves the Boltzmann neutrino transport and hydrodynamics equations simultaneously.
 We employ polar coordinates both for the configuration and momentum spaces, and assume 2D axisymmetry for the former.
+A multi-dimensional treatment is essential for studying the impact of FFC on CCSN dynamics.
+The electron lepton number (ELN) crossings, the seed for FFC, in post-shock regions tend to be suppressed in 1D \cite{Nagakura2021PhRvD.104f3014N}.
 We incorporate the standard neutrino matter interaction \cite{Bruenn1985ApJS...58..771B}, augmented with the nucleon-nucleon Bremsstrahlung and the neutrino-electron capture on light and heavy nuclei \citep{Langanke2000NuPhA.673..481L,Langanke2003PhRvL..90x1102L,Juodagalvis2010NuPhA.848..454J}, consistent with the composition of our multi-nuclei EOS.
 Further details of the neutrino-matter interactions are discussed in \cite{Nagakura2019ApJS..240...38N}.
 For the FFC models, we solve for 4-species; electron-type neutrino ($\nu_e$), electron-type anti-neutrino ($\bar\nu_e$), $\mu$-, $\tau$-type neutrino ($\nu_x$) and $\mu$-, $\tau$-type anti-neutrino ($\bar\nu_x$).
 For the no-oscillation models, we only solve for 3-species, and do not discriminate $\nu_x$ and $\bar\nu_x$.